techidaily/site-windows11/source/_posts/solving-unseen-messages-in-windows-discord-software.md

  If none of the fixes have worked, you should try loading messages on a different Discord client.
 You can access Discord in several ways, including a PC client, a mobile app, and a web version you can use in your browser.

  To double-check if the problem lies within your chosen client or not, try connecting to Discord via a different one.
-If it doesn't work in one client but works in another, you should[uninstall Discord](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) from your device and install it again to fix the problem.
-If the problem is with the web version, try[clearing the cookies and cache](https://www.makeuseof.com/how-to-clear-cookies-cache-in-chrome/) and see if that fixes the issue.
+If it doesn't work in one client but works in another, you should [uninstall Discord](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) from your device and install it again to fix the problem.
+If the problem is with the web version, try [clearing the cookies and cache](https://www.makeuseof.com/how-to-clear-cookies-cache-in-chrome/) and see if that fixes the issue.

 ## 13\.
 Report the Problem to Discord Support as a Last Resort

  If none of the fixes work, contact Discord support as a last resort.
 For that, you can reach out to them via email at <support@discordapp.com>.
-If you don't hear back, you can submit a request via the request form on the[Discord website](https://support.discord.com/hc/en-us/requests/new) .
-If that also fails, you can reach out to[Discord via Twitter](https://twitter.com/discord) .
+If you don't hear back, you can submit a request via the request form on the [Discord website](https://support.discord.com/hc/en-us/requests/new) .
+If that also fails, you can reach out to [Discord via Twitter](https://twitter.com/discord) .

 ## "Messages Fail to Load" Error, Fixed